PhuCG/step_records/step_counter_prd.md

 - ✅ Step count accuracy within ±5% of system pedometer
 - ✅ UI updates reactively when step count changes
 - ⚠️ Service may stop when app is force-killed by user (OS limitation)

+**Background-first Constraint:**
+- ✅ All counting logic and data writes occur in the background service (foreground task), not in UI.
+- ✅ UI never computes or mutates step totals; it only observes database streams and invokes Start/Stop.

 **Implementation:**
 - Use `flutter_foreground_task` to maintain persistent service